↵ IMMUNOLOGY OVERVIEW PAGE

 Conceptually, the work explores what I might call a miacroscopic or nanacro scale — a hinge between macrocosmic structures (supernovae, galaxies) and micro- and nanoscopic ones (immune cells, dendritic branching, perilymphatic flows).
 It imagines an intermediate mesoscale that appears when space–time scales are folded together, where “fractal” relation is not strict mathematical self-similarity but a felt resonance between patterns across orders of magnitude.

 This work also draws inspiration from modified telescopic and microscopic imaging techniques, including adaptive optics used to track immune-cell motion (as in pioneering visualizations of immune cells moving in zebrafish perilymphatic cavity, which are sonified/haptified in the dilatant vibroacoustic cell installation in the same event), and the longstanding scientific and vernacular convention of connecting biological and astrophysical phenomena through floral and astral cross-naming: “flower-like” lymphocytes, rosettes, starflowers, asters, astrocytes.
-In the context of my oncology chair, the work also echoes the polyscales of Cancer as constellation, disease, animal, and a set of traits — hardness, armor, grasping limbs — that migrate into descriptions of personality.
-As such, the piece lingers on the tension between hardness and softness, protection and invasion, folded into the same symbolic body.

 This sketch is itself an extension of the visual symbol developed for Serenade Serpentine Cytotoxique, an interactive green-space sound installation in which a “lymphoflower” figure emerged to connect the installation’s floral and immunological dimensions in plant-cancer cytotoxicity.
 In Dendritic Starbloom, that figure is displaced into astronomical time, suspended under a dome and driven directly by event data.
 The work is designed for immersive spatial audio and hemispheric projection, inviting listeners to inhabit a shared space where stellar events and cellular life unfold on the same perceptual — if speculative — plane.